 - A map of where your ancestors came from

-To use Google’s My Maps, you start with the regular Maps.Google.com.
+There are several ways to get to Google’s My Maps, I find the easiest to go directly to mymaps.google.com.
 It’s best to use the Chrome browser, but not essential.
 What is essential is that you must be logged in to your Google Account.
 Check the upper right corner of your screen and see the circular icon – usually your face – that represents the account.
 If it’s not you, or it says, “Sign In” then click there and sign in with your Google account.
-Then click the 3-line menu, and then My Maps.
 You will then be able to open one of your existing maps, or create a new one.

 There is also help available on the same menu.
 If you are a Geeks on Tour member, here is a list of some of our tutorial videos just on My Maps: